latrop/sdss_downloader/README.md

 in the same directory with downloaded files.
-   The program generates also two ASCII files: 'fiedls.dat' with lists of the downloaded fields for each object and 'errors_404.dat' with a list of objects which have not been downloaded due to "not foun" or "connection" errors.
+   The program generates also two ASCII files: 'fiedls.dat' with lists of the downloaded fields for each object and 'errors_404.dat' with a list of objects which have not been downloaded due to "not found" or "connection" errors.

 EXAMPLES